TeamWizardry/LibrarianLib-Docs/src/librarianlib.md

 # LibrarianLib

+***NOTE:*** These docs were written for the Forge 1.12 release.
+Some sections are no longer relevant or have changed.
+In particular, Courier was lightly coupled with Forge's networking, so the registration process is different (though much of it has remained the same).
+Foundation was also deeply coupled with Forge, so it no longer exists.

+---

 LibrarianLib is a suite of libraries designed to help you express your creativity without having to sweat the details.
 You don’t need to keep track of all the events that go into registering a block, just hand it to LibLib, and we’ll take care of it for you.